 Pressure Reducing Valve

-Pressure reducing valve is normally open valve and it allows the pressurised fluid to flow but when the pressure at the output of the valve is more than the valve pressure setting, a pilot pressure push the arrow down and the path will close.
-The valve will not allow pressurised fluid to flow in the system until the pressure drops lower than valve pressure setting.
+Pressure reducing valve is normally open valve and it allows the pressurized fluid to flow but when the pressure at the output of the valve is more than the valve pressure setting, a pilot pressure pushes the arrow down and the path will close.
+The valve will not allow pressurized fluid to flow in the system until the pressure drops lower than the valve pressure setting.

 Construction of pressure reducing valve